 Step Three: Market your business where your customers hang out

 Listen.
-If you’re not going to talk about your business–who will?
-When you’re just starting out in business and need to get wedding clients–you’ve got to get out there and TALK about your business.
+If you’re not going to talk about your business, who will?
+When you’re just starting out in business and need to get wedding clients, you’ve got to get out there and TALK about your business.
 But I want to share a little secret with you…

 Focus your energy in the *right* places.

 Instead of shouting everywhere, I want you to be strategic about where you market your business.
-This is going to save you a lot of time and a lot of heartbreak.
+This is going to save you a lot of time and heartbreak.
 Your goal is to market your business where your ideal clients are hanging out.
 Where do they congregate, get together, and look for an amazing creative vendor like you?

 Are they…